jkomoros/card-web/README.md

 The description of your application, for use in the meta tag.

+### disable_persistence

+By default, the web app will enable persistence for Firestore, meaning that it will keep a local cache of the database contents for each client.
+This can sometimes interact oddly with certain configurations.
+If this is set to true, then persistence will not be enabled.
+That might cause slightly slower second-load performance.
+Defaults to false.

 ### user_domain

 If this is set, then it allows you to apply special permissions for users whose